raboof/akka.github.com/docs/index.md

 ### Akka HTTP

 Akka HTTP maintains its own release cycle.
-The current stable series is <code>10.x</code>, and it is compatible with Akka 2.x.
+The current stable series is <code>10.x</code>, and it is compatible with the latest Akka 2.4.x.

+If you've been using Akka HTTP while some of it's modules were experimental, please note that now you should **remove the `-experimental`** suffix from all artifact names you depend on.

-Additionally you most likely want to depend on `akka-http-experimental` which provides the Routing DSL, rather than just `akka-http-core` which provides the raw HTTP model as well as low level HTTP server.
+Additionally you most likely want to depend on `akka-http` which provides the Routing DSL, rather than just `akka-http-core` which provides the raw HTTP model as well as low level HTTP server.

 <div class="container">